snakehaihai/Extroperceptive_sensor_calibration/README.md

 ![alt tag](https://github.com/snakehaihai/Extroperceptive_sensor_calibration/blob/master/output/process.png)
 ![alt tag](https://github.com/snakehaihai/Extroperceptive_sensor_calibration/blob/master/output/result.png)

-This code is originally for multiple 2D LIDAR calibrations.
+This code was deisgned for mulitple 2D lidar calibration and now it is expanded for general extroperceptive sensors cases such as
-And the original method as for mulitple 2D lidar and not it is expanded into multiple sensor cases such as (2DLIDAR-2DLIDAR,  2DLIDAR to RGBD, 2DLIDAR to 3DLIDAR and 2DLIDAR to stereo).
+(2DLIDAR-2DLIDAR,  2DLIDAR to RGBD, 2DLIDAR to 3DLIDAR and 2DLIDAR to stereo).

 So far the uploaded version is build with 3 sensor case.
 To use more, feel free to add more